Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 - Alexa, who can answer questions, play music, and give you news, weather, traffic, sports results, and much more.

-However one major difference between the Echo Plus and Dot is the ZigBee integration in the Plus.
+However one major difference between the Echo and Dot is the ZigBee + sidewalk integration on the Amazon Echo.
 This integration turns the device into a smart home hub, which makes it very easy to connect to smart home gadgets from Philips Hue, GE, and many others.

-There are other differences listed below but ultimately you'll decide what works for you, so feel free to compare and contrast between the Dot, the Echo, and the Plus.
+There are other differences listed below but ultimately you'll decide what works for you, so feel free to compare and contrast between the Dot and Echo.

 "Alexa," who can answer questions, play music, and give you news, weather, traffic, sports results, etc.?